Aviation in Early Los Angeles

 Goodyear began producing airship envelopes in 1911 and introduced its own blimp, Since 1928, Goodyear had named its blimps after the U.S. winners of the America's Cup yacht race.
 This naming method is attributed to then-Goodyear CEO Paul W. Litchfield, who viewed the airships as being like yachts in the sky.
 Although that practice deviated with the introduction of the Spirit of Akron in 1987, the Florida-based Stars & Stripes would be the last to carry this honor, ending in 2005.

-(1930)^* - Photograph of the Goodyear Blimp at Mines Field, February 7, 1930.
+(1930)* - Photograph of the Goodyear Blimp over Hangar No. 1 at Mines Field, February 7, 1930.
 The blimp with the logo of "Goodyear" flies above the large, lightly-colored "Curtiss Wright Flying Service" at left.
 The building has two towers, on its front wall, one which displays the American flag.
 The building has many tall, arched windows and doors.
 Automobiles sit parked in the empty, dirt field at left and in the foreground.

 Historical Notes